rovitotv/DigitalFreedomWithRaspberryPI/introduction.md

 driven enterprises to manage email (yahoo mail, gmail, hotmail), our files (dropbox, box), and social (Facebook, Twitter).
-Admittedly I have used the services above especially gmail but the advent of advertisements following me around the web based on what is in my gmail account has become the final straw.
+Admittedly I have used the services above especially gmail but the advent of advertisements following me around the web based on the email in my gmail account has become the final straw.
 Besides I am a Computer Scientist so shouldn't I manage my own email, blog, and file syncing service?
 As a self proclaimed geek I need to stop being lazy.
 While these services mentioned above are convenient each user